 - record cash income and expenditure

 - account for personal drawings

 - record goods for your own use

 - separate private expenses from business expenses

 - keep valid tax invoices for creditable acquisitions when registered for GST

 - keep adequate stock records

 - keep adequate records to substantiate motor vehicle claims.

-For additional information, please refer to the publication Record keeping for small business.
-To find out how to get this publication, or to get a CD-ROM of our electronic record-keeping package e-Record, see the inside back cover.
+For additional information, see Record keeping for small business (NAT 3029).
+To find out how to get this publication, or to get a CD-ROM of our electronic recordkeeping package e-Record, see the inside back cover.